mosmo0220/log4daily/docs/handlers.md

 **handlers**

-Plik: handlers.cpp
+File: handlers.cpp

-Opis: Przestrzenie nazw `consoleHandlers` i `controlHandlers` zawierają funkcje do parsowania i filtrowania komend z konsoli.
+Description: The `consoleHandlers` and `controlHandlers` namespaces contain functions for parsing and filtering console commands.

 * `consoleHandlers`:
-    * `struct Command`: Struktura reprezentująca komendę z nazwą i argumentem.
+    * `struct Command`: Structure representing a command with a name and an argument.
-    * `std::vector<Command> parseConsoleInputs(int argc, char* argv[])`: Parsuje argumenty wiersza poleceń do wektora struktur `Command`.
+    * `std::vector<Command> parseConsoleInputs(int argc, char* argv[])`: Parses command-line arguments into a vector of `Command` structures.

 * `controlHandlers`:
-    * `static const std::vector<std::string> supportedCommands`: Wektor obsługiwanych komend.
+    * `static const std::vector<std::string> supportedCommands`: Vector of supported commands.
-    * `std::vector<consoleHandlers::Command> filterForSupportedCommands(const std::vector<consoleHandlers::Command>& commands)`: Filtruje wektor komend, zwracając tylko obsługiwane komendy.
+    * `std::vector<consoleHandlers::Command> filterForSupportedCommands(const std::vector<consoleHandlers::Command>& commands)`: Filters a vector of commands, returning only the supported ones.